dibbelab/gficf/README.md

 Latent Semantic Analisys (LSA) before to apply t-SNE or UMAP for single cell data visualization.

 ## News
-*July 26 2019* Added new functionality.
-Is now possible to embed new cells in an already existing space.
-[See example..](https://jeky82.github.io/gficf_example.html#how-to-embedd-new-cells-in-an-existing-space)
+*July 26 2019* **Added new functionality:** Is now possible to embed new cells in an already existing embedded space.
+[See example how..](https://jeky82.github.io/gficf_example.html#how-to-embedd-new-cells-in-an-existing-space)

 *July 15 2019* Addedd web page with examples [HERE](https://jeky82.github.io/gficf_example.html)